 What is evidence-based birth?

-- Research evidence: Current studies and systematic reviews guide recommendations
+Current studies and research help guide recommendations and best practices.

-- Clinical expertise: Your provider’s training and experience inform how research applies to your situation
+Your provider’s training and experience help them apply that research safely to your unique situation.

 | Approach | Evidence-based birth | Routine care |